Using nature in craft is one of our favourite activities. Who needs pom poms and felt, when you can have leaves, gumnuts, and bark!

-While on another bush walk with the twins, we found a paper bark tree.
-I knew this would come in handy, so I ripped some bark off the trunk and folded it up in my carry bag.
-Paper bark is perfect material for craft because you can pull it off in long, thick pieces and it’s quite flexible.
+While on another bush walk, we found a paper bark tree.
+I knew this would come in handy, so I collected some bark that had fallen off the trunk and folded it up in my carry bag.
+Paper bark is perfect material for craft because it comes off the tree in long, thick pieces and it’s quite flexible.

-Along our forest walk, we also collected beautiful pieces of nature including gum nut flowers, pretty mottled leaves and fern fronds.
+While on our bush walk, we also collected beautiful pieces of nature including gumnut flowers, pretty mottled leaves, and fern fronds.
 It was lovely searching for nature treasures and adding them to our bag of goodies.

 - Nature treasures

 - Paper bark (or bark from a tree that rips off in big flexible pieces)

 How to make the paper bark nature crown